-First found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
+The surname Hatmaker was first found in Aberdeenshire (Gaelic: Siorrachd Obar Dheathain), a historic county, and present day Council Area of Aberdeen, located in the Grampian region of northeastern Scotland, where they held a family seat in their territories.
 The Pictish influence on Scottish history diminished after Kenneth Macalpine became King of all Scotland.
 But those east coast families still played an important role in government and were more accessible to Government than their western highland counterparts.
 Later they held a family seat at Brechin.

 This web page shows only a small excerpt of our Hatmaker research.
-Another 269 words (19 lines of text) covering the years 1481, 1521, 1642, 1684, 1670 and 1745 are included under the topic Early Hatmaker History in all our PDF Extended History products and printed products wherever possible.
+Another 135 words (10 lines of text) covering the years 1481, 1521, 1642, 1684, 1670 and 1745 are included under the topic Early Hatmaker History in all our PDF Extended History products and printed products wherever possible.